-Load legs also serve as anti-rebound devices in frontal crashes.
+Load legs limit rebound: Load legs also serve as anti-rebound devices in frontal crashes.
 Rebound is the movement of the car seat towards the back of the vehicle in a frontal crash.
 Anti-rebound devices limit how far the rear-facing car seat can move towards the back of the vehicle – which can prevent the child’s head from contacting the back of the vehicle seat during a crash.

 How does a load leg limit rebound?
-Imagine jumping on a trampoline.
+Imagine that you’re jumping on a trampoline.
 For every action there is an equal and opposite reaction.
 If you take a big jump on a trampoline, you’ll bounce really high up.
 If you take a tiny jump, you’ll barely bounce up at all.
 The jump is your action, and the bounce is your reaction – also called rebound.
 How does this relate to a rear-facing car seat in a frontal crash?
 Most rear-facing only seats will rotate downwards a fair amount during a frontal crash (like a big jump on a trampoline) and then will rebound towards the back of the vehicle a lot thereafter (like the high bounce you get from that big jump).
-However, on a rear-facing seat with a load leg, there is basically no downward rotation (no jump) and therefore there is very little rebound as a result.
+However, on a rear-facing seat with a load leg, there’s basically no downward rotation (no jump) and therefore there is very little rebound as a result.

 Below are statements from Cybex, GB and Nuna affirming that they allow the use of the load leg in cases where there is a hump in the floor.

-Some vehicles, like Chrysler and Dodge minivans with Stow N’ Go seats, have hollow floors–and the load leg requires a solid floor, so the load leg may NOT be used in these minivans in the 2nd row locations featuring Stow N’ Go seats.
+Hollow Floors: Some vehicles, like Chrysler and Dodge minivans with Stow N’ Go seats, have hollow floors–and the load leg requires a solid floor, so the load leg may NOT be used in these minivans in the 2nd row locations featuring Stow N’ Go seats.